-Retirement Planning Calculator
+Retirement Planning Calculator for Savings Goal

-How this retirement calculator works
+How this retirement planning calculator with savings goal works

 Practical tips: include employer match if available; increase contributions gradually (e.g., 1% per year); test a lower return scenario to plan conservatively.
 Limitations: results assume fixed rates and steady payments/contributions.
 If your situation changes (rate changes, fees, irregular income), rerun the calculator with updated inputs to keep your plan accurate.

 Retirement planning improves with consistency.
 If you can’t raise contributions today, focus on making contributions automatic and increasing them when you get a pay rise.
+For broader planning, use the retirement planning calculators homepage to connect retirement savings with budgeting, debt, and savings tools.

 Inputs